-Reichelt-Brushett, AJ, Stone, J, Howe, P, Thomas, B, Clark, M, Male, Y, Nanlohy, A & Butcher, P in press, 'Geochemistry and mercury contamination in receiving environments of artisanal mining wastes and identified concerns for food safety', Environmental Research, vol. 152, pp. 407-418.
+Reichelt-Brushett, AJ, Stone, J, Howe, P, Thomas, B, Clark, M, Male, Y, Nanlohy, A & Butcher, P 2016, 'Geochemistry and mercury contamination in receiving environments of artisanal mining wastes and identified concerns for food safety', Environmental Research, vol. 152, pp. 407-418.

 Published version available from: